Toyota bZ4X Review & Prices

 Safety and security

-In safety terms, Toyota is introducing its third-generation active safety system on the bZ4X, which it has renamed ‘T-Mate’.
+A stellar 91% score for safety assistance tech is thanks to the active system on the bZ4X, which it has renamed ‘T-Mate’.
 There’s a combination of a forward-facing camera and radar which can detect other cars, pedestrians, and cyclists.

 The active steering helps you to stay in lane, and if you need to swerve suddenly then the bZ4X will automatically adjust the car’s braking system to keep you steady.
 The system will also help prevent you from accidentally turning across a junction into oncoming traffic, and there’s a surround-view parking camera system too.